chasinglogic/ansible-role-podman/README.md

     # as well (ex.
 '127.0.0.1:8080:80').
 Defaults to none.
     publish:
       - '80:80'
+    # Optional: String name of the network to be passed as the --network flag.
+    # If the network does not exist it will be created.
+This can be used to allow
+    # multiple services to network with each other.
+See Networking for caveats
+    network: somenetwork
     # Optional: List of volumes to mount.
 Takes the same form as the
     # podman CLI host-directory:container-directory and as shown below
     # mount options are allowed.